SetropLeo/Common-Design-Patterns/README.md

 b) Where you can use it?

-- When your implementation doesn't need to know the type of the list objects, but need to know how to ask for the list.
+- When your implementation need a way to iterate over a collection and hide the implementation logic